-DAOstack pitches itself more directly as a platform and toolset for creating DAOs, “An operating system for collective intelligence”.
+DAOstack pitches itself as “An operating system for collective intelligence”.

 DAOSTACK POWERS DECENTRALIZED COMPANIES, FUNDS AND MARKETS TO MAKE FAST AND INNOVATIVE DECISIONS AT SCALE.

 Allowing these DAOs to operate at scale is central to DAOstack’s approach.
 To this end prediction markets are used to facilitate decision-making that represents the majority’s perspective, without requiring the majority to participate.
-This is referred to as Holographic Consensus.
+This is referred to as Holographic Consensus 1.

 The rationale for this system is that DAOs cannot scale to many decisions involving many people if all of the people must participate in all of the decisions.
 GEN holders who stake their GEN to predict the outcomes could in principle allow the DAOs to make decisions that reflect the majority opinion without having to involve a majority of participants.
 DAOs effectively pay for this service by offering rewards to GEN stakers.
 GEN stakers operate by learning what a DAO values and how it operates so that they can accurately predict the outcomes of proposals.